plops/cl-py-generator/example/103_co2_sensor/README.md

 While the system does keep working when the USB is unplugged and a battery is connected, the values eventually reach 5000.
 I believe this is due to the failure of VIN of the sensor dropping below 3.8 volts.
+Maybe the light source emits no light anymore and the sensor thinks the CO2 absorption is very high.

 To solve this issue, I found that running the system with a USB power brick was effective.
 However, it's essential to note that no